janousy/formula-ether/README.md

 # Formula Ether

-Formula Ether is dApp running on Ethereum, where multiple users can bet on their favorite teams.
+Formula Ether is a dApp running on Ethereum, where multiple users can bet on their favorite Formula 1 teams.
 The game logic is implemented within a smart contract deployed on the blockchain.

 ## Installation Requirements